Kingsland45/Portfolio/README.md

 # Final Note
 Research and all work done by Austin Kingsland.

-If you are interested in me as a computer scientist candidate,  please email me: austinkingsland04@gmail.com
+If you are interested in hiring me as a computer scientist,  please email me: austinkingsland04@gmail.com

-Thank you for your time viewing my portfolio.
+Thank you for viewing my portfolio.